jhancock532/Three-JS-Music-Visualiser/README.md

   z-index: -1;
 }
 ```
 We've created a `scene`, so it's time to add stuff to it.
-To stop the scene being entirely black, we add a grey skybox encapsulating it.
-The grey skybox is a sphere geometry with a double sided grey material applied to it, combined to create a mesh.
+To stop the scene being entirely black, we add a grey skybox encapsulating the camera in it.
+The grey skybox is a sphere geometry with a grey material applied to it, combined together to create a mesh.
 ```js
 function createSkybox(){
   let sphereBox = new THREE.SphereGeometry( 500, 32, 32 );                           //Creating the sphere geometry.